Double-Precision Matrix Multiplication Emulation via Ozaki-II Scheme with FP8 Quantization: Numerical Results

-Across all tested $(m,n,k)$ configurations on the RTX~5080, both the INT8-based and FP8-based emulation methods achieve higher throughput than that of native FP64 DGEMM.
-On the B200, for $m=n=2048$, the INT8-based emulation outperforms native FP64 DGEMM for $k\ge 4096$, whereas the FP8-based emulation does so for $k\ge 16384$.
-For $m=n=4096$, the INT8-based emulation outperforms native FP64 DGEMM for $k>1024$, and the FP8-based emulation does so for $k\ge 4096$.
-These results suggest that $m$/$n$ blocking can be an effective strategy for reducing the working memory footprint for large-scale problems: by tiling a large DGEMM into subproblems with $m_{\mathrm{blk}}=n_{\mathrm{blk}}\in\{2048,4096\}$ while keeping $k$ unblocked, one can reduce the working memory footprint to that of the blocked subproblems while operating in regimes where the emulation is inferred to outperform native FP64 DGEMM.
+Across all tested $(m,n,k)$ configurations on the RTX~5080, both the INT8-based and FP8-based Ozaki-II achieve higher throughput than that of native FP64 DGEMM.
+On the B200, for $m=n=2048$, the INT8-based Ozaki-II outperforms native FP64 DGEMM for $k > 4096$, whereas the FP8-based Ozaki-II does so for $k\ge 16384$.
+For $m=n=4096$, the INT8-based Ozaki-II outperforms native FP64 DGEMM for $k>1024$, and the FP8-based Ozaki-II does so for $k > 2048$.
+These results suggest that $m$-/$n$-blocking can be an effective strategy for reducing the working memory footprint for large-scale problems: by tiling a large DGEMM into subproblems with $m_{\mathrm{blk}}=n_{\mathrm{blk}}\in\{2048,4096\}$ while keeping $k$ unblocked, one can reduce the working memory footprint to that of the blocked subproblems while operating in regimes where the emulation is inferred to outperform native FP64 DGEMM.

-At $m=n=k=16384$ on the B200, the INT8-based emulation attains 125~TFLOP/s in fast mode with 16 moduli and 123~TFLOP/s in accurate mode with 15 moduli.
-In contrast, the FP8-based emulation attains 61~TFLOP/s in fast mode with 13 moduli and 64~TFLOP/s in accurate mode with 12 moduli.
+At $m=n=k=16384$ on the B200, the INT8-based Ozaki-II attains 137~TFLOP/s in fast mode with 16 moduli and 138~TFLOP/s in accurate mode with 15 moduli.
+In contrast, the FP8-based Ozaki-II attains 61~TFLOP/s in fast mode with 13 moduli and 65~TFLOP/s in accurate mode with 12 moduli.
 Since the FP8 matrix multiplication capability and memory bandwidth are essentially the same on a B200 and a B300 (Table~\ref{tab:gpu_peak_performance}), the FP8-based emulation is expected to achieve similar throughput on a B300.
 To assess the validity of the performance models, we measured the sustained throughput of the underlying INT8 and FP8 matrix multiplications.
 It was found to be approximately 3~PFLOP/s on the B200.
-Substituting this value into the analytic models (Figs.~\ref{fig:heatmap_i8_model} and~\ref{fig:heatmap_f8_model}) yields predicted DGEMM emulation throughput ranges of 112--153~TFLOP/s (fast) and 111--153~TFLOP/s (accurate) for the INT8-based emulation, and 56.0--75.3~TFLOP/s (fast) and 59.1--79.8~TFLOP/s (accurate) for the FP8-based emulation.
-These predictions are consistent with the measured values, supporting the validity of the proposed performance models.
+In addition, the effective memory bandwidth throughout the workflow was assumed to be 4~TB/s, which is approximately half of the theoretical peak bandwidth.
+The correction parameter $c$ was set, as in Section~\ref{subsec:Performance Modeling and Throughput Comparison}, to the number of low-precision matrix multiplications.
+Substituting these values into the analytic models yields predicted throughput values of 140~TFLOP/s for the INT8-based Ozaki-II in both fast and accurate modes, 69~TFLOP/s for the FP8-based Ozaki-II in fast mode, and 73~TFLOP/s in accurate mode.
+These predictions are in close agreement with the measured values.
+In particular, the model predicts the throughput of the INT8-based Ozaki-II with high accuracy, while also providing reasonable estimates for the FP8-based Ozaki-II.
+These results support the validity of the proposed performance models.